ayajnik/realtime-DataIngestion/README.md

 1. Stop the zookeeper and kafka server
 2. Run the following command:
     sudo nano config/server.properties

 This will open the properties file.

 3. change ADVERTISED_LISTENERS to public ip of the EC2 instance

+Re-run the zookeper and kafka server.

+Now, we will also need to edit security inbound rules.
+Hence navigate to the Security section of the instance.
+Click on the security Groups and click on edit inbound rules.
+After that add another rule, "Allow all traffic" through "Anywhere with IPv4".

+Usually this will be handled by the DevOps engineer.

+# Create the topic:

+cd kafka_2.12-3.3.1
+bin/kafka-topics.sh --create --topic demo_testing2 --bootstrap-server {Put the Public IP of your EC2 Instance:9092} --replication-factor 1 --partitions 1

+# Start the Producer

+bin/kafka-console-producer.sh --topic demo_testing2 --bootstrap-server {Put the Public IP of your EC2 Instance:9092}

+# Start the Consumer

+Duplicate the session & enter in a new console -- cd kafka_2.12-3.3.1 bin/kafka-console-consumer.sh --topic demo_testing2 --bootstrap-server {Put the Public IP of your EC2 Instance:9092}